rstrotmann/td/README.md

-# TD: Clinical trial design visualization
+# TD - Trial design

 TD is a command line tool to create beautiful Schedule-of-Assessments figures for clinical study designs.